Ila-bura/friends-trivia/README.md

 The two fonts were sourced from the Google Fonts library:

-- Darumadrop One for the main heading and the "Next" button, as it vaguely reminds of the actual font of the Friends logo;
+- Darumadrop One for the main heading and the Next One button, as it vaguely reminds of the actual font of the Friends logo;
 - Permanent Marker for the body of the page.

 ### Imagery